blueff/cs107e-review/README.md

 ![](./assets/clock-extended.gif)

-NOTE: If you encounter this error: _undefined reference to `__aeabi_idivmod`_, that means you have used some division operations and need to link to `libgcc.a`.
+NOTE: If you encounter this error: _undefined reference to `__aeabi_idivmod`_, that means you have used some division operations and you need to link to `libgcc.a`.

 ## Week 4: Communication and the Serial Protocol